0%

 And remember: policies don’t matter unless they’re implemented, monitored, and documented.
 If it isn’t running in real life, OCR won’t count it.

 Think HIPAA violations aren’t that serious?
 These cases will change your mind fast.
-They’re not theoretical—they’re brutal, reputation-shredding reminders of what happens when healthcare organizations slip.
-If you want to know what actually qualifies as a HIPAA violation today, start here.
+They’re not theoretical — they’re brutal, reputation-shredding reminders of what happens when healthcare organizations slip.
+If you want to see what actually qualifies as a HIPAA violation today, start here.
+These real-world incidents are clear examples of HIPAA violations, showing how everyday operational gaps quickly turn into enforcement action.

 Montefiore paid $4.75 million in February 2024 after a staff member stole data from 12,517 patients and sold it to an identity theft ring.
 The theft lasted six months—and no one noticed for two years until NYPD alerted them.